SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-api.md

 Name|Description
 :-----|:----------
-{ClientSideWebPartData}|Web part data defining the modern web part configuration
+{ClientSideWebPartData}|Web part data defining the client side web part configuration
 #### Output parameters

 Name|Description
 :-----|:----------
-{JsonProperties}|Json properties to configure the modern web part
+{JsonProperties}|Json properties to configure the client side web part
 ### DocumentEmbedLookup

 **Description:** Does lookup a file based on the given server relative path and return needed properties of the file.
 Returns null if file was not found.